Valter Piedade

 IEEE/CVF International Conference on Computer Vision (ICCV), 2023

-Project page · Paper · arXiv · GitHub · Video · Poster
+Project · Paper · arXiv · Code · Video · Poster

-BANSAC is a sampling strategy for RANSAC.
-We derived a dynamic Bayesian network that iteratively updates individual data points' inlier probability.
-In each iteration, the updated probabilities guide the sampling process.
-This approach outperforms the best baselines in accuracy, being also more efficient.
+BANSAC is a novel sampling strategy for RANSAC.
+We introduce a dynamic Bayesian network that iteratively updates the inlier probabilities of individual data points.
+In each iteration, these updated probabilities guide the sampling process.
+This approach outperforms state-of-the-art baselines in terms of both accuracy and efficiency.

 STORESLAM: Accurate Agent Localization and Mapping Methods for Structured Indoor Retail Store Environments